In September 1968, recycling started in Madison. This means we were the first community in the United States to offer

 And third you want to be sure you have the opportunity and markets available to accept and process the item to keep it from the landfill (at an acceptable cost, of course).

 In 2013, the City started mattress recycling.
 Mattresses are not toxic, but Madison disposes of thousands of mattresses each year, meaning the volume was definitely there.
 Mattresses use a lot of landfill space because they're big and they do not compact like other garbage.
 They are full of springs and foam after all - springing back up after being pressed down is exactly what they're supposed to do.
 And there was opportunity to have the items that make up mattresses recycled into new stuff (for example, mattress foam can be recycled into carpet padding).

 (Mattress recycling drop-off area at Badger Rd in 2018)

 The next big thing for recycling in Madison will be food scraps.
 Food scraps and food-stained compostable paper make up about 25% of what we put into the landfill.
 And it can be recycled by turning it into compost.
 With the right technology, our unwanted food can be used to generate electricity or produce natural gas - and the solid byproduct would still be suitable for composting.

-A pilot program for food scraps started in 2011 and unfortunately ended in 2018, but the Streets Division remains committed to recycling this material not only to achieve goals laid out in Madison's comprehensive plan, but to continue the Streets Division's long history of diverting usable material from the landfill.
+A pilot program for food scraps started in 2011.
+While it ended for a time in 2018, it restarted as a drop-off only program in 2020.
+The program is still small, and the Streets Division remains committed to recycling this material not only to achieve goals laid out in Madison's comprehensive plan, but to continue the Streets Division's long history of diverting usable material from the landfill.

 Beyond food scraps, recycling will go through many changes.
 As the stuff in our lives changes, the ways and opportunities we have to process and reclaim resources from our consumer products will change.
 This is why knowing and following the recycling rules is so important.